The woman accused of killing pro cyclist Mo Wilson tracked her on a fitness app, prosecutors say

 He said nearby surveillance equipment captured the screams.

 “Those screams are followed by ‘Pop!
 Pop!’”
-Jones said, punching his fist into his hand for emphasis.
+Jones said, smacking his hands together for emphasis.
 “You won’t hear any more screams after that.”

 Seconds after those shots, Jones said, “Kaitlin Armstrong stood over Mo Wilson and put a third shot right into Mo Wilson’s heart."